devsh0/Chirp/README.md

 ### Application Configuration

-In addition to MySQL specific properties in `application.properties`, one needs to set up the mail server and the JWT secret.
+In addition to MySQL specific fields in `application.properties`, one needs to set up the mail server and JWT secret.

 An email server is required for sending real emails to users to verify their email as they Sign Up or when they issue a password change request.
 The mail server requires these properties: